AakashSasikumar/StockMate/README.md

 ## What is StockMate

 StockMate is a Python based tool where you can create models for stock price prediction and trade automation.
-Using StockMate you can use the provided APIs to get the latest stock data, build and test models for forecasting, etc. Currently StockMate's data retrieval is built around India's National Stock Exchange (NSE), and support for other exchanges isn't built yet.
+Using StockMate you can use the provided frameworks to get the latest stock data, build and test models for forecasting, etc. Currently StockMate's data retrieval is built around India's National Stock Exchange (NSE), and support for other exchanges haven't been built.

 ### Terminology

 #### 1. Forecasters

-Forecasters are a regression models for predicting stock prices.
+Forecasters are regression models for predicting stock prices.
 Forecasters can be trained for individual stocks or for entire indices.
-Basic models have been implemented already and can be used out of the box.
+A few forecasters have been implemented already and can be used out of the box.

 #### 2. Agents

 Agents are used to automate trading.
-Agents decide when to buy, sell or hold stock.
+Agents decide when to buy, sell, or hold stock.
 Currently there are no free trading apis, so the next best solution for automated trading is to make a chatbot that tells you when to buy and sell.

-#### 3. Other Things to Know

-1. `forecast` - The number of days in the future for which prices are to be predicted
-2. `lookBack` - The number of days to be used to make `forecast` predictions.
-3. `interval` - To specify what kind of data the model is going to train on.
-1 day interval data or 5 minute intervals, 1 minute intervals ...

 #### 3. Data Processing Framework (DPF)

-The Data Processing Framework was something that had to be build to make the created models more portable.
-Think of the model as a black box; Each model will have its own way of handling,
+The Data Processing Framework was something that had to be built to make the models more portable.
+Think of the model as a black box; Each model can have its own way of handling

 1. The incoming raw stock data
-    - Maybe this raw data is normalized, or some other operations are applied to it before being fed to the model
+    - Operations like normalization, etc, could be applied to the raw stock data before being fed to the model
 2. The model output
-    - The the input was normalized for a regressor, the model output would have to be de-normalized to get back the predicted prices
+    - The model output could be the normalized price values, which then have to get converted back to the original prices

-These two functionalities have been abstracted out of the model and incorporated into a `Data Processing Framework (DPF)`.
+These two functions have been abstracted out of the model and incorporated into a `Data Processing Framework (DPF)`.
 Basically what this means is that, to create a model you would have define your own DPF by inheriting `Core.DataProcessor` and overriding the following methods,

 1. `inputProcessor()`
 2. `outputProcessor()`